Tornado Warning issued for Iowa by NWS - NewsBreak

 Tornado Warning issued for Iowa by NWS

-Effective: 2021-08-07 17:33:00 CDT Expires: 2021-08-07 18:30:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-08-07 17:36:00 CDT Expires: 2021-08-07 17:45:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Iowa The National Weather Service in Milwaukee/Sullivan has issued a * Tornado Warning for Central Iowa County in south central Wisconsin * Until 630 PM CDT. * At 533 PM CDT, a severe thunderstorm capable of producing a tornado was located 8 miles northwest of Dodgeville, moving east at 20 mph.
+Target Area: Iowa A TORNADO WARNING REMAINS IN EFFECT UNTIL 545 PM CDT FOR NORTHWESTERN IOWA COUNTY At 535 PM CDT, a severe thunderstorm capable of producing a tornado was located near Spring Green, or 13 miles north of Dodgeville, moving east at 25 mph.
 HAZARD...Tornado and half dollar size hail.
 SOURCE...Radar indicated rotation.
+This storm has a history of producing tornadoes.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely. * Locations impacted include Dodgeville, Barneveld, Ridgeway, Clyde, Blue Mound St Park, Blackhawk Lake Rec Area and Governor Dodge St Park.
+Tree damage is likely.
+Locations impacted include Clyde.
 TORNADO...RADAR INDICATED MAX HAIL SIZE...1.25 INalerts.weather.gov

 Comments / 0